 Co-curricular courses are open to all Undergraduate students.
 Graduate students can also register once they have been approved by the respective faculty.

-You can register for Co-curricular activities at any time during your undergraduate programme.
+You can register for Co-curricular activities in any semester once offered.

 |Faculty of Engineering||Dr Akash Pooransingh|